 Kanban is an easy-to-adapt framework that doesn’t require extensive training for most participants.
 It is also simple for teams to get started with or overlap on top of existing workflows.
-Many modern project teams are beginning to experiment with Kanban Project Management to find out if it lives up to the hype of delivering enhanced productivity, greater quality and decreased waste.
+Many modern project teams are beginning to experiment with Kanban Project Management to find out if it lives up to the hype of delivering enhanced productivity, greater quality, and decreased waste.

 At a high level, Kanban projects must include the following principles:

 To efficiently handle the task with Kanban, one needs to be capable of visualizing it.
-With an ongoing, real-time Kanban board, each team member can immediately understand the tasks to be accomplished and next steps.
+With an ongoing, real-time Kanban board, each team member can immediately understand the tasks to be accomplished and the next steps.